-Doors Open Days: Experience Edinburgh On A Budget
+Doors Open Days: Explore Edinburgh on a budget

 For anyone visiting Edinburgh on a budget, there’s no better time to visit Edinburgh than September.
-The annual Edinburgh Doors Open Days on 28th and 29th September allow you to visit some of Edinburgh’s most unique buildings (many of which are normally closed to the public) completely free of charge.
-What’s more, many venues will offer behind the scenes tours, talks and exhibitions, bringing these ancient buildings to life.
-Which is why visiting Scotland’s largest free festival in September really does pay off.
+The annual Edinburgh Doors Open Days on 23rd and 24th September allow you to visit some of Edinburgh’s most unique buildings (many of which are normally closed to the public) completely free of charge.
+What’s more, many venues will offer behind-the-scenes tours, talks and exhibitions, bringing these historic buildings to life.
+That’s why visiting this free festival in September really does pay off.

 Edinburgh Oktoberfest: TraditionALE Autumn Fun

 One of our favourite autumn pastimes is the Edinburgh Oktoberfest.
 This year, the event takes place in a huge Oktoberfest Tent in Princes Street Gardens.
-From 30th October to 3rd November, the area comes to life in a dazzling array of traditional German music and food.
-Plus, beer specially brewed for the occasion.
+From 5th to 8th October, the area comes to life in a dazzling array of traditional German music and food.
+Plus, beer is specially brewed for the occasion.
 The tent is filled with long tables and the waiting staff are dressed in Dirndl and Lederhosen.
 So, you can experience all things Oktoberfest right here in Edinburgh!

-The PBFA Book Fair is a travelling booksellers fair that makes its way across the UK each year.
-Established in 1972, the fair has a long and proven track record for connecting book-lovers and literary enthusiasts with a wide selection of antiquarian and second-hand books, maps and prints.
-On 7th September and 30th November, they will be at the Radisson Blu Hotel on the Royal Mile with a collection of rare and wonderful books.
-So this autumn, take a leaf out of literary-lovers’ book and make your way to the PBFA Book Fair.
+The PBFA Book Fair is a travelling bookseller’s fair that makes its way across the UK each year.
+Established in 1972, the fair has a long and proven track record for connecting book lovers and literary enthusiasts with a wide selection of antiquarian and second-hand books, maps and prints.
+On 9th September and 11th November, they will be at the Augustine Church Hall on George IV Bridge with a collection of rare and wonderful books.
+So this autumn, take a leaf out of a literary lovers’ book and make your way to the PBFA Book Fair.

 The Scottish International Storytelling Festival is a celebration of live storytelling in and around Edinburgh.
-Every October, as the leaves begin to turn and the long autumn nights close in, friends and families gather around the hearth for a night of tales, songs and merriment.
-Bringing together Scottish and international storytellers and musicians, this year’s Growing Stories festival will take place from 18th to 31st October in various venues throughout Edinburgh.
+Every October, as the leaves begin to turn and the long autumn nights close in, friends and families gather around the hearth for tales, songs and merriment.
+Bringing together Scottish and international storytellers and musicians, this year’s festival will take place from 13th to 29th October in various venues throughout Edinburgh.

 Old Hallows Eve: Bewitching Edinburgh

 When it comes to Old Hallows Eve, autumn in Edinburgh is truly spooktakular.
 After all, it is no secret that Edinburgh is one of the most haunted cities in the world.
-So in addition to the many Halloween parties you would find all over the city on 31st October, there is also a number of ghoulish tours and activities for you to do.
-From the terrifying Edinburgh Horror Festival, to ghostly happenings underground, to a drink in a haunted pub.
-Edinburgh has a long history of paranormal activities.
-And come witching hour on Old Hallows Eve, you are in for one chilling night!
+So in addition to the many Halloween parties you would find all over the city on 31st October, there is also a number of ghoulish tours and activities for you to take part in.
+From the terrifying Edinburgh Horror Festival and ghostly happenings underground, to a drink in a haunted pub.
+Edinburgh has a long history of paranormal activities and come witching hour on Old Hallows Eve, you are in for one chilling night!

-As the days grow shorter, things heat up on 31st October from 7 pm as the Samhuinn Festival gets underway.
+As the days grow shorter, things heat up on the evening of 31st October as the Samhuinn Festival gets underway in the Old Town.
 This is the sister event to the Beltane Fire Festival, marking the transition from winter to summer with fireplay, drumming, performances, music and dance.
-It takes place at the top of Calton Hill, right by our hotel.
-This is a totally immersive experience, as colourful Celtic characters act out the ancient story of Samhuinn.
+It’s a totally immersive experience, as colourful Celtic characters act out the ancient story of Samhuinn.

 Every year on 5th November, Edinburgh comes under fire in a dazzling display of pyrotechnics to commemorate the gunpowder plot of 1605.
 There are a number of safe, fun organised bonfire events across the city.
 Or, you can simply wrap up warm and mosey on up Calton Hill to watch the heavens come to life, before warming up with a wee dram or two in our lounge.

-And finally, we say goodbye to autumn in Edinburgh with the start of Edinburgh’s Christmas.
-One of Europe’s finest Christmas Festivals begins on 16th November.
+And finally, we say goodbye to autumn with the start of Edinburgh’s Christmas.
+One of Europe’s finest Christmas festivals usually begins in mid to late November.
 This is a magical celebration of all things festive.
 With a sparkling winter wonderland, fabulous Christmas markets, shows, rides and attractions, there’s no better way to welcome in the winter holidays.